ericvt/arduino-fancontrol/README.md

 # arduino-fancontrol
 Arduino controls relay, connected to fans, and turns off and on based on temperature.

-## Needs:
+## Needs
 Arduino
 Tinkerkit sheild
 Tinkerkit thermistor
 Tinkerkit relay
 Some way of connecting the high power to a fan going through relay.

 ## Setup

-Attach tinkerkit sheild to Arduino connect relay to pin 01 on the "Output" side connect thermistor on pin I3 on the "Imput" side
+Attach tinkerkit sheild to Arduino connect relay to pin 01 on the "Output" side connect thermistor on pin I3 on the "Input" side

 ## Starting
 Download the Arduino IDE (https://www.arduino.cc/en/Main/Software) or use the online (never used it before) It is also on Microsoft Store, but not sure about Apple.